eternal-f/Multimodal-Radar-Image-Iceberg-Classification/README.md

 # Chinese After English [后附中文]
 # Multimodal Radar Image Iceberg Classification - Kaggle Competition

 This repository contains a complete solution for the **Statoil/C-CORE Iceberg Detection Challenge** on Kaggle.
 The goal is to classify radar images as either iceberg or ship, using a combination of CNN ensembles, KNN clustering, and Gradient Boosting.
-(Competition Link: https://www.kaggle.com/competitions/statoil-iceberg-classifier-challenge/leaderboard)
+(Competition Link: https://www.kaggle.com/competitions/statoil-iceberg-classifier-challenge/leaderboard). **The training set and validation set can be downloaded from the competition website.**

 ## Leaderboard Performance